jbiron13/quest/README.md

 #### Terraform

 ##### This implementation contains all the requirements.
 It includes:
-  - A Dockerfile to create the iamge.
+  - A Dockerfile to create the image.
   - Terraform templates to create an EKS cluster and all the resources needed.
   - Helm templates to deploy the application into the cluster.